deadex-ng/mysql_tutorial/lesson2.md

 ```sql
 SELECT * FROM test.patients;
 ```
-## ist all the rows of the specified columns
+## List all the rows of the specified columns
 ```sql
 SELECT first_name, last_name, dob from patients;
 ```